atiburzi/NppESPHome-Plugin/README.md

 > file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ### Environment
-NppESPHome plugin has been compiled with Delphi 12 and tested with the following versions but probably works with older (and newer) versions too:
+NppESPHome plugin has been compiled with Delphi 12 and tested with the following versions but probably it works with older (and newer) versions too:
   * Notepad++ 8.8.3
   * ESPHome 2025.3.0

 ### Dependencies to compile the source
-Libraries to interact to Notepad++ have been partially taken from [NppUISpy plugin for Notepad++ ver.
-1.2](https://github.com/dinkumoil/NppUISpy/tree/master/src/Lib) and modified to make them working for the plugin.
+Libraries to implement Notepad++ plugin have been partially taken from [NppUISpy plugin for Notepad++ ver.
+1.2](https://github.com/dinkumoil/NppUISpy/tree/master/src/Lib) and modified to make them working for the case.

 The following additional 3rd party libraries are required in order to compile the source:
   * [ComPort Library ver.
 4.11](http://comport.sf.net/)